 “Tomorrow we know more, but if you have this injury – and everyone has seen how bad it is – hyper-extension is always bad,” Hiddink admitted about his centre-half.

 “I had this same problem once and it hurts.
 But let’s hope and see tomorrow what the MRIs will show.

 “I am not a doctor but he will have an MRI scan tomorrow.
 If you see the images it is hyperextension, let us wait and hope.”

-Whilst there is no chance of Chelsea gambling on Zouma’s fitness and attempting to rush him back ahead of the European Championships in France this summer, you can pick up some handy tactics and strategies for roulette here!
+Whilst there is no chance of Chelsea gambling on Zouma’s fitness and attempting to rush him back ahead of the European Championships in France this summer.

 It has been confirmed last night that Zouma, who has become a regular in the first team, will be out for six months with the injury.
 He traveled to Barcelona to see a knee specialist who not only fixed Thibaut Courtois’s comparatively minor meniscus injury earlier this season, but apparently has also operated on the likes of Cesc Fàbregas, Andrés Iniesta, and many other big stars.

 Scan today has shown I injured my ACL.
 I will have surgery this week & will come back stronger.
 Thank you everyone for all the messages 🙏🏻🙏🏻